 - poooooh (like "oh" but with a "p" front of it)

 Poooooh-keh!
 (Not poke, like when you poke your sister ^_^ ).

 There is no definite answer, but it's understood that poke "descended" from other types of Polynesian raw fish dishes like Samoan oka i'a and kokoda from Fiji.

 How To Eat Poke

 You eat it with rice!
 "Poke bowls" are trendy.
-99% of the time when you see poke on the mainland, it's in the form of a "poke bowl," aka poke over a bowl of rice (or salad - which is weird!)
+99% of the time when you see poke on the mainland, it's in the form of a "poke bowl," aka poke over a bowl of rice (or salad - which I still find strange).